 While those are the statutory requirements, there is more detail on the LCLB's policies in their winery licensee guide.

 One would think that once your winery is licensed, you are in business.
 However, in BC that is not the case.
 In order to actually operate your winery business in BC, you are also required to enter into a contractual agreement with the Liquor Distribution Branch (LDB).
 This is not straightforward.
 The LDB categorizes all wineries in BC as either "Land Based Wineries" or "Commercial Wineries".
 Commercial wineries basically operate as agents of the LDB.
-For example, in policy reminiscent of the prohibition era, at the end of each business day they are required to deposit all of their sales revenue directly into an LDB bank account.
+For example, in policy reminiscent of an earlier era, at the end of each business day they are required to deposit all of their sales revenue directly into an LDB bank account.
 Later, the LDB pays the winery a commission on their sales.
-The paperwork required to operate as a Commercial winery is horrendous.
+The paperwork required to operate as a Commercial winery is significant.

 The other category of winery in BC is "Land Based".
 LB wineries operate more normally as independent businesses although there are still listing and reporting requirements with the LDB.
 However, the LDB will only categorize your winery as land based if you satisfy certain conditions (the type of which you would normally expect to see in a statute or regulation).
 For example, land-based grape wineries have to satisfy the following (there are similar requirements for fruit wineries):